Textualize/textual/docs/guide/design.md

 }
 ```

+Using variables rather than explicit colors allows Textual to apply color themes.
+Textual supplies a default light and dark theme, but in the future many more themes will be available.

 ### Base Colors

-The following table contains the names and descriptions of each of the 12 *base* colors.
-You can use these colors as given, or one of the 6 [additional shades](#shades).
+There are 12 *base* colors defined in the color scheme.
+The following table lists each of the color names (as used in CSS) and a description of where to use them.

 | Color                   | Description                                                                                                                                         |
 | ----------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------- |